 Now you can utilize these attractive built-in designed book cases to act as a hidden door into any area.
 These doors can be built by anyone with basic handyman skills.

-The good news is that you don’t need to add an extra room in your home to create a secret space.
-You can turn any room into a private space by using bookcases as hidden doors.
+The good news is that you don’t need to add an extra room to your home to create a secret space.
+You can turn any room into a private space by using a hidden bookcase door.

 This project in particular shows a 2-door sliding bookcase that opens and closes smoothly.
 The perfect combination, books, storage, and a secret room 😀

 Would you like your own secret room that has a hidden bookcase door?

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.